stevej2608/reactpy-utils/README.md

 # <img src="docs/src/assets/image/logo-toolbox.svg" align="left" height="45"/> ReactPy Utils

-The **[reactpy-utils]** project is a collection of utilities and components that target the more obscure aspects of website design with [RectPy].
+The **[reactpy-utils]** project is a collection of utilities and components that target the more obscure aspects of website design with [ReactPy].

-The following list gives a flavour of the type features that are available:
+The following list gives a flavour of the type of features that are available:

 - [X] Copy to clipboard
 - [X] Set the page title